GodwinEke/c-lineassistantrepo/README.md

 # Usage
 --------------------------------------------------------------------------------------------------------------------
 To use Erikwonda, go to your command terminal.
-This README will assume you are already in the file directory in your terminal.
+This README will assume you are at the file directory of the repo in your terminal.
 In order to use Erikwonda, a keyword will be needed as shown below:
 ```
 python erikwonda.py [KEYWORD]